Want to grow your twitter followers responsibly?

 Whether you are doing broad or targeted promotion, there are ways to focus on a country.
 The first two methods are probably the most effective due to the fact that they create a firm technical filter for that country.
 The other techniques will also work, but may have a slightly higher 'spill over' into non-desired countries.

-Platforms like twiends and twitter ads use IP geolocation data to place users.
+Platforms like twitter ads use IP geolocation data to place users.
 Although this is very accurate it is not without error occasionally.
 IP ranges are traded between internet service providers which can cause some users to be miss-classified periodically.
 But these cases are rare.

 The location field used by users is also notoriously inaccurate and not standardized.
 Some people may say NYC, others New York City, and others Big Apple.
 You may need to use 3rd party tools when searching using this field.
 If you use the 'near:location' and 'within:..mi' search operators then these may only return results for user who are geo-tagging their tweets.